AriFordsham/GHCWiki/building/cross-compiling/i-os.md

 ## Xcode 5 Notes

+These instructions are for Xcode 5, which is now what we're aiming to support as Xcode 4 is no longer available.

-If you use ghc-7.6.3 on OS X as your bootstrap compiler and you are using Xcode version 5 or higher, you'll need to pass certain options to clang to work around some problems.
+If you use ghc-7.6.3 on OS X as your bootstrap compiler, you'll need to pass certain options to clang to work around some problems.
 A wrapper for this, written in Haskell, can be found at [ https://github.com/ghc-ios/ghc-ios-scripts](https://github.com/ghc-ios/ghc-ios-scripts).

 To use it, compile `clang-xcode5-wrapper.hs`, add it to your path, then edit `/usr/local/lib/ghc-7.6.3/settings` and change `"C compiler command"`'s value to `"clang-xcode5-wrapper"`.